 - ¾-1 cup warm water

-- 2 Tb olive oil
+- 2 tablespoons olive oil

-- ½ cup onion, diced
+- ½ cup onion, minced

-- 2 fresh garlic cloves, minced
+- 2 fresh garlic cloves, finely minced

 - 1 pound ground beef (can substitute with ground turkey or ground chicken)